varigence/docs/bimlflex/user-guide/developer-installation.md

 Run the BimlTools installation and choose what options to install.

-To be able to build out 64 b packages the corresponding 64 b Ssis components needs to be available (e.g. through a local Sql Server installation).
+To be able to build out 64 b packages the corresponding 64 b SSIS components needs to be available (e.g. through a local SQL Server installation).
 If only the 32 b SSDT BI/Visual Studio development tools are installed BimlStudio will only be able to build out in 32 b.
 To be able to run the 64 b BimlStudio version and still build successfully, install both BimlStudio versions and choose to build 32 b from the 64 b version.

 ![Installation Animation](images/bimlstudio-ani-v5-install-varigence-bimlstudio-2017.1-web.gif)